+P age

+INTRODUCTION AND SUMMARY OF ARGUMENT 3

+ARGUMENT 7

-INTRODUCTION AND SUMMARY OF ARGUMENT ARGU UMENT 9 I. Because it is Important to Maintain the Distinction Between Direct Infringement (a Strict Liability Offense) and Indirect Infringement (which Requires a Showing Of Intent), the Court Should Preserve Existing Law 9 II.
-Because Businesses Have Ordered Their Activities Based on Existing Law, and Reversal of the Panel Decision Would Create Infringement Retroactively in Circumstances Where None Currently Exists, Reliance Interests Favor Application of Stare Decisis and Adherence to Existing Precedent Even if a Theoretical "Better" Rule Exists 12 CONCLUSION
+I. Because it is Important to Maintain the Distinction Between Direct Infringement (a Strict Liability Offense) and Indirect Infringement (which Requires a Showing Of Intent), the Court Should Preserve Existing Law Under Which Direct Infringement Does Not Occur Unless One Person Performs all Elements of the Claim, With No Exception Created for Method Claims 7

+II.
+Because Businesses Have Ordered Their Activities Based on Existing Law, and Reversal of the Panel Decision Would Create Infringement Retroactively in Circumstances Where None Currently Exists, Reliance Interests Favor Application of Stare Decisis and Adherence to Existing Precedent Even if the Theoretical "Better" Rule Were the One Proposed by Akamai 10

+CONCLUSION 15